AWS Security Blog

-Establishing a data perimeter on AWS
+Establishing a data perimeter on AWS: Overview

 For your sensitive data on AWS, you should implement security controls, including identity and access management, infrastructure security, and data protection.
 Amazon Web Services (AWS) recommends that you set up multiple accounts as your workloads grow to isolate applications and data that have specific security requirements.
 AWS tools can help you establish a data perimeter between your multiple accounts, while blocking unintended access from outside of your organization.
 Data perimeters on AWS span many different features and capabilities.
 Based on your security requirements, you should decide which capabilities are appropriate for your organization.
 In this first blog post on data perimeters, I discuss which AWS Identity and Access Management (IAM) features and capabilities you can use to establish a data perimeter on AWS.
 Subsequent posts will provide implementation guidance and IAM policy examples for establishing your identity, resource, and network data perimeters.